abemscac/pies-doc/docs/react/forward-ref.md

 ## `useImperativeHandle()`

-Although the name makes it sound like it's something related to event handling or drag and drop, it actually has nothing to do with them. `useImperativeHandle()` is a **hook** that is used to change the value being exposed to parent when `ref` attribute is used on child components; this hook must be used together with `forwardRef()` (because that's the only way to get the `ref` being passed down from parent).
+Even though the name makes it sound like it's something related to event handling or drag and drop, it actually has nothing to do with them. `useImperativeHandle()` is a **hook** that is used to change the value being exposed to parent when `ref` attribute is used on child components; this hook must be used together with `forwardRef()` (because that's the only way to get the `ref` being passed down from parent).

 - There are three arguments in `useImperativeHandle()`:
   1. The `ref` being passed down from parent; that is, the second argument of `forwardRef()`.